Profile of the degree program

 Student Vincent Stiburski checks the must weight of freshly harvested Solaris grapes as part of the oenology exercises in the prosemester.

-Student Joscha during his stay abroad in South Africa (2022)
+Student Joscha Ahrens during his stay abroad in South Africa (2022)

 The Wine Campus at ProWein 2024 in Düsseldorf: Bachelor student Moritz Prinz zur Lippe from the Schloss Proschwitz winery in Meissen with Prof. Dr. Dominik Durner during a Talk & Taste session on the topic of cider.

-Exercise of the sensory quick method Napping, 4th semester, Sensory
+Exercise of the sensory quick method Napping, 4th semester, sensory lab

 The student format Wine Campus Talk: students and wine enthusiasts network with wine personalities, winemakers, retailers and marketing companies in a relaxed atmosphere.